embarklabs/subspace/README.md

 ### Integrations

-Phoenix does not force you to change the architecture of your dapps, making it easy to integrate in existing projects.
+Phoenix does not force you to change the architecture of your dApps, making it easy to integrate in existing projects.
 Here are some pointers on how to integrate Phoenix with various frontend frameworks:

 # TODO